rdbc-io/rdbc/rdbc-doc/docs/index.md

  !
 See the License for the specific language governing permissions and ! limitations under the License.
  -->
-!!! warning
-    rdbc project and this documentation is still a work in progress.
-    It's not ready yet for production use.

 ## What is rdbc?